ray-project/ray/doc/source/cluster/kubernetes/getting-started/rayjob-quick-start.md

 The KubeRay operator creates a RayCluster custom resource based on the `rayClusterSpec` and a submitter Kubernetes Job to submit a Ray job to the RayCluster.
 In this example, the `entrypoint` is `python /home/ray/samples/sample_code.py`, and `sample_code.py` is a Python script stored in a Kubernetes ConfigMap mounted to the head Pod of the RayCluster.
-Since the default value of `shutdownAfterJobFinishes` is false, the KubeRay operator doesn't delete the RayCluster and the submitter once the Ray job finishes.
+Because the default value of `shutdownAfterJobFinishes` is false, the KubeRay operator doesn't delete the RayCluster or the submitter when the Ray job finishes.

 ## Step 5: Check the output of the Ray job